ShadiyahMangru/DataTablesThrowback/README.md

 When a Skater object calls the sP lambda, a shooting percentage is calculated.
 When a Goalie object calls the sP lambda, a save percentage is calculated.  **Motivation for use:** through the Polymorphism achieved through class inheritance and methods/lambdas with the same name but different definitions depending on the class to which they belong, we may perform a single action – e.g., calculate – but go about this in a certain relevant way depending on context / object type.

 ______________________________________________________________________________________________________________________________________
-### This application leverages a strategy to avoid program failure at the time the program is run: (i) Exception Handling
+### This application leverages strategies to avoid program failure at the time the program is run: (i) Exception Handling via a try-catch block, (ii) Exception Handling via an if-statement

-- (i) The Roster class leverages **Exception Handling,** via a try-catch block, to avoid program failure should the expected colon not exist in the stats-input line of each player entry of the input file.
+- (i) The Roster class leverages **Exception Handling via a try-catch block** to avoid program failure should the expected colon not exist in the stats-input line of each player entry of the input file.

 ```
 //this lambda accepts a HockeyPlayer and, after reading-in goals and shots values, initializes and returns a new skater object